-A global citizen, avid traveller and cultural appreciator, artist Sarah Goffman has long dreamed of a bridge between Australia and South East Asia, a bridge across which we embrace our neighbours and trade the best of each others cultures.
+A global citizen, avid traveller and cultural appreciator, artist Sarah Goffman had long dreamed of a bridge between Australia and Southeast Asia, a bridge across where we could embrace our neighbours and trade the best of each other’s cultures.
 The detail, care, tradition and aesthetic of Asia, combined with the casualness, humour, and the landscape of Australia.
-Goffman manifests this dream in the form of a 13 metre bamboo bridge spanning the foyer above the installation.
+Goffman manifested this dream in the form of a 13-metre bamboo bridge which spanned above the foyer.

-Bridge to Asia contains hundreds of small sculptures, creatively repurposed from garbage.
-Each piece has been lovingly transformed by time and imagination into objects of delight.
-Objects that now belong in a museum.
-Or do they?
-Is it real?
+Bridge to Asia contained hundreds of small sculptures, creatively repurposed from garbage.
+Each piece had been lovingly transformed by time and imagination into objects of delight.
+Objects that belonged in a museum.
+Or did they?
+Was it real?
 Or a simulation, a projection of a set of treasured artefacts?

-Like all simulations Bridge to Asia is both real and unreal.
-There are physical works - carefully collected, slowly crafted, thoughtfully arranged.
-And yet, the connections between the objects are intangible.
+Like all simulations Bridge to Asia was both real and unreal.
+There were physical works - carefully collected, slowly crafted, thoughtfully arranged.
+And yet, the connections between the objects were intangible.
 A backstory, a moment of inspiration, a comment on culture, a deliberate attempt to replicate tradition, and even more deliberate attempts to buck tradition.

-Goffman describes her work as 'like a game show', a projection of reality, her reality, manifested into physical objects seeking balance, harmony, beauty, longevity, acceptance, and ultimately, peace.
+Goffman described her work as 'like a game show', a projection of reality, her reality, manifested into physical objects which sought balance, harmony, beauty, longevity, acceptance, and ultimately, peace.